hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 ## Assessment of Functional Segregation

-All code and supporting files for the assesssment of functional segregation are located in the `Segregation` folder.
+The code and supporting files for the assesssment of functional segregation are located in the `Segregation` folder.

 ### Main files: